Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial4.md

 **ATTENTION:**

-**This online tutorial will be required to be completed by Friday in week 5 by midnight to obtain a grade of 2% towards this cours**
+**This online tutorial will be required to be completed by Friday in week 5 by midnight to obtain a grade of 2% towards this course**

 For this investigation, we will NOT be logged into our Matrix account, but it is recommended to have an **MS Word document** open to manually perform numbering conversions.